oatlog/oatlog/doc/ideas/main.typ

 = TODO: erik

-retain/dedup not needed during index reconstruction if no overlap between old and new.
+retain/dedup not needed during index reconstruction if no overlap between old and new. - DONE

 sorting new means touching vecs exactly once, so whatever can be done eagerly.

+kill mandatory "index-all" by iterating FD index and filtering for new.

-kill dead code
+kill dead code - DONE

 = TODO READ
 Papers are just under the first author i looked at.